 In the new Information Era, human and objects on Earth are well connected via various telecommunication technologies.
 Data are captured, processed and analyzed in the Cloud to obtain intelligent and predictive conclusions, which further enables many emerging intelligent applications for better human lives and economy.

-Information Engineering is a broad engineering discipline that focuses on technological innovations in its core areas, including but not limited to the areas of telecommunications (wireless communications or optical fiber communications), internet architectures and protocols, multimedia networking and processing, big data technology and analytics, cyber-security, internet of things, and machine learning.
+Information Engineering is a broad engineering discipline that focuses on technological innovations in its core areas, including but not limited to the areas of telecommunications (wireless communications or optical fiber communications), internet architectures and protocols, multimedia networking and processing, big data technology and analytics, cyber -security and cryptography, internet of things, and machine learning.
 The focus is on building smart and efficient systems or networks which can enable the transmission, networking and data processing aspect over the telecommunication hierarchy, ranging from long-haul and ultrahigh capacity information superhighway to last-mile broadband access and interconnections.
 Smart applications and services built on such versatile network infrastructure can further make better living for human beings.
 These efforts aim to meet the ever-growing demand of information capacity and infrastructure from all users worldwide.
 The Department of Information Engineering at CUHK has the mission to carry out world-class research and train up technology leaders to meet the above goals.

 Before Song Jianhan joined the Information Engineering (IE) programme at CUHK, he thought he might be trained to be a hacker.
 Jianhan recollected: ‘After I gained more knowledge through my studies in this programme, I learnt that IE has a wide spectrum of research interests, including cyber security, wireless communications, networking, big data and AI.
 All of the related IT applications have interesting theoretical backgrounds.
 Therefore, you will learn the technologies here, but you can also go further to explore the world behind it.’
 After graduation, Jianhan continues his PhD study at the University of Texas at Austin, working on the integration of wireless network scheduling with machine learning methodologies.

 Prof. Calvin Chan, the Chairman of Department of Information Engineering, said, ‘The IE programme educates and nurtures engineering professionals, researchers and leaders for the present and future Information World.
-We train our students to be well-versed in the areas of communications systems and networks, Internet engineering, cybersecurity, mobile and cloud computing, multimedia processing, big data / AI systems and applications as well as software engineering.’
+We train our students to be well-versed in the areas of communications systems and networks, Internet engineering, cyber security, mobile and cloud computing, multimedia processing, big data / AI systems and applications as well as software engineering.’

 The programme admits around 100 students each year, who all share a keen interest and solid background in STEM (Science, Technology, Engineering, Maths) subjects.
 Dicky Lai is another IE graduate who recognized the important role networking plays in present-day technology and said that this programme ‘has given me a better understanding of the networking technologies through lectures and hands-on projects.
 I admire the way of communications in our world, from the 1 and 0 signals to those high performance and scalable applications.’